OpenRadioss/OpenRadioss/HOWTO.md

             tar -xvzf openmpi-4.1.2.tar.gz
             cd openmpi-4.1.2

 3. Build and install OpenMPI

 **you need root or sudo rights on your computer**.

         ./configure --prefix=/opt/openmpi
         make
         make install

-## Windows
+## Build environment on Windows

-### Compiler Environment

 OpenRadioss was tested with OneAPI 2023.0 + Visual Studio 2019.
-Cygwin is used to build OpenRadioss.

-This chapter explains how to setup
+This chapter explains how to setup Windows on different build configuration

+* Compiler environment
+* OpenRadioss build environment using cmd.exe
+* OpenRadioss build using cygwin
+* OpenRadioss build environment using Visual Studio.

-## Compiler environment
+### Compiler environment

 1. Intel OneAPI requires Visual Studio Community, Enterprise or Professional Edition installed.
    For all prerequisites, visit : https://www.intel.com/content/www/us/en/developer/articles/system-requirements/intel-oneapi-base-toolkit-system-requirements.html
+   **It is recommended to upgrade Visual Studio to the latest available one.**

 2. Download one API Base Toolkit and one API HPC Toolkit